xing/canarist/README.md

 - execute `yarn --production` in `~/work/canarist-target/`
 - execute `yarn build` in `~/work/canarist-target/other`
 - execute `yarn test` in `~/work/canarist-target/my-other`

+_Note:_ This configuration will link all packages from all three configured repositories together.

 In case you want to test multiple different combinations, you can make use of projects (see below):